aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/merge-spreadsheets/_index.md

 _One‑Line Summary_: Merge multiple local Excel, CSV, or ODS files into a single workbook and convert it to 30+ output formats with Aspose.Cells Cloud API.

 ## **Merge Spreadsheet API**

+Before using the API, ensure you have completed the following prerequisites:

+* **Authentication** – Obtain a valid OAuth 2.0 access token (or JWT) as described in the Aspose.Cells Cloud authentication guide.
+Include the token in the `Authorization` header of each request.
+* **SDK Installation (optional)** – Install the Aspose.Cells Cloud SDK for your language of choice to simplify request construction and response handling.
+* **File Access** – The source spreadsheet files must be accessible from the client machine or uploaded as multipart/form‑data in the request.

 ### Web API